nus-cs2030s/2324-s2/docs/10-heap-stack.md

     ---

 Note that we use the symbol ∅ to indicate that the variable is not yet initialized.
-Java differentiate between uninitialized variables and variables initialized to `null`.
+Java differentiates between uninitialized variables and variables initialized to `null`.
 Uninitialized variables cannot be used.
-Further note that uninitialized fields have default values but not uninitialized variables.
+Further, note that uninitialized fields have default values but not uninitialized variables.

 Also, we will often simplify the presentation.
 First, we will omit the memory address (e.g., 9048ab50).
 The arrow from the variable `p` containing the value 9048ab50 to an object located at 9048ab50 is already an abstraction of this.
-Furthermore, we do not know where the actual address will be and it will be different on different run.
+Furthermore, we do not know where the actual address will be and it will be different on different runs.
 So, we can omit both memory addresses stored in the variable and of the object.

 Secondly, we are often interested only in the snapshot of the stack and heap diagram at a particular moment.
 As such, the intermediate call frames (e.g., Point constructor) that are inserted and then removed can be omitted.
 Only the final effect matters.